 The shutter interval has a direct impact on the amount of motion blur in an image.
 The longer the shutter interval, the more motion blur.
 The shutter interval also has a direct impact on the amount of noise in a captured image.
 The shorter the shutter interval, the lower the signal to noise ratio will be.
 For computer-generated content, a shutter interval value equal to 0 can be used to indicate the complete absence of motion blur and photon noise.

-VTM reference software is supplied with methods to illustrate the use of the SII SEI message with backwards-compatible high frame rate (HFR) bit streams as specified in ETSI TS 101 145 [16] and ATSC A/341 [17] and illustrated in Figure 68.
+VTM reference software is supplied with methods to illustrate the use of the SII SEI message with backwards-compatible high frame rate (HFR) bit streams as specified in ETSI TS 101 145 [17][17] and ATSC A/341 [18] and illustrated in Figure 67.Figure 66